-- 11.2.1 Responsibility: The Statutory Chief Finance Officer is responsible for maintaining an adequate and effective internal audit of its accounting records and of its system of internal control in compliance with the latest Accounts and Audit Regulations. - 11.2.2 An annual report should be prepared for the Audit and Governance Committee on the activity and findings of the internal audit service. - 11.2.3 The internal audit service should comply with the latest Public Sector Internal Audit Standards.
-This includes maintaining an Internal Audit Charter (Financial Regulation Support Document 14) which documents the purpose, authority and responsibility of the internal audit activity. - 11.2.4 Standard Powers of Auditors: The Statutory Chief Finance Officer and members of the in-house Internal Audit and Corporate Fraud teams, whilst carrying out their duties, have the authority to: - a) Premises: Enter, at any reasonable time, any premises or land owned, leased or controlled by the Council.
+- 11.2.1 Responsibility: The Statutory Chief Finance Officer is responsible for maintaining an adequate and effective internal audit of its accounting records and of its system of internal control in compliance with the latest Accounts and Audit Regulations. - 11.2.2 The responsibilities of the Internal Audit Service also extend to organisational partners including collaborations, outsourced and shared services. - 11.2.3 An annual report should be prepared for the Audit and Governance Committee on the activity and findings of the internal audit service. - 11.2.4 The internal audit service should comply with the latest Public Sector Internal Audit Standards.
+This includes maintaining an Internal Audit Charter (Financial Regulation Support Document 14) which documents the purpose, authority and responsibility of the internal audit activity. - 11.2.5 Standard Powers of Auditors: The Statutory Chief Finance Officer and members of the in-house Internal Audit and Corporate Fraud teams, whilst carrying out their duties, have the authority to: - a) Premises: Enter, at any reasonable time, any premises or land owned, leased or controlled by the Council.